DexterHuang/CyberCodeOnline/UpdateNote.md

  * Now muted players cannot sell you items in the market

 ### **2021/06/13 v0.592**
- * IP ban and auto chat spam mute is implemented
+ * IP bans and auto chat spamming mutes are implemented

 ### **2021/06/11 v0.592**
- * Major UI refresh
+ * Major UI rewrite
- * Fixed gang invite not showing properly
+ * Fixed gang invites not showing properly

 ### **2021/06/10 v0.592**
- * Fix rare chance of double skip, this should be just a display bug, I dont think the person actually paid doubled unit. let me know if I am wrong on this
+ * Fix rare chances of double skips, this should be just a display bug, I dont think the person actually paid doubled units.
+Let me know if I am wrong on this
- * Fix rare chance of losing item when getting them from item inbox
+ * Fix rare chances of losing items while retrieving it from the item inbox

 ### **2021/06/09 v0.592**
- * NEW - You can now `Factory Reset` your calibrated equipments by going to the item details page and click Factory Reset, this requires a `Factory Reset Shard`
+ * NEW - You can now `Factory Reset` your calibrated equipments by going to the item details page and clicking Factory Reset, this requires a `Factory Reset Shard`
- * NEW - Added `Factory Reset Shard` this drops rarely when scavange
+ * NEW - Added `Factory Reset Shard` this drops rarely when scavange runs
- * Fixed graphical glicth where it says enemy is dead in dungeon but its not
+ * Fixed graphical glitch where it says enemy is defeated in dungeons while its not
  * Added warning box for items that is broken

 ### **2021/06/08 v0.592**